IanLunn/Hover/README.md

 vertical-align: middle;
 ```

 Should you wish to override this behavior, either remove the above CSS from Hover.css or change the `display` property for the element.
 Be sure to declare the override after the Hover.css declarations so the CSS cascade will take effect.
-Alternatively, if you are using the SASS version of Hover.css, you can remove/comment out the `forceBlockLevel()` mixin found in `scss/_hacks.scss`.
+Alternatively, if you are using the SASS/LESS version of Hover.css, you can remove/comment out the `forceBlockLevel()` mixin found in `scss/_hacks.scss` or `less/_hacks.less`.

 For more information about Transformable elements, see the [CSS Transforms Module](http://www.w3.org/TR/css3-transforms/#transformable-element).